SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 Agents:
 - interpret collisions subjectively
-- react or do not react
-- misjudge importance
+- may misjudge importance
-- overreact
+- may overreact
-- underreact
+- may underreact
+- may ignore entirely

+The World does not correct them.

-The World never corrects them.
+The World does not help them.

 ---

 ## XI.
-ABSOLUTE PROHIBITIONS

-The collision system MUST NOT:
+FINAL CONSTRAINT

+If the World ever:
+- decides outcomes
+- prefers drama
-- simulate society
+- ensures novelty
-- simulate institutions
+- manages tension
-- simulate time passing
-- track unresolved collisions
+- tracks unresolved seeds
-- close loops
-- ensure consequences

-Reality is not tidy.
-Neither is this system.
+then the system has become a simulator and is invalid.

 ---